Masavi/lhl-july11-cohort/L3_Async-control-flow/README.md

 To handle events through javascript we can use [event listeners](https://www.w3schools.com/js/js_htmldom_eventlistener.asp#:~:text=The%20addEventListener()%20method%20allows%20you%20to%20add%20event%20listeners,events%2C%20like%20the%20xmlHttpRequest%20object.).
 These event listeners are always checking for an specific event to occur.
 Whenever an event is detected, a callback is executed.
 Inside of this callback we can perform any action we want, like transform an image, change a text o add an animation to our application.

-For example let's take the following html:
+For example let's take a look at the following html:

 ```javascript
 // 4-index.html